Master of Disguise – Vladislav Mamyshev

 He was born on October 12, 1969 in Leningrad.
 Mamyshev studied at the literary school number 27, from which he was expelled because the artist drew sketches of Politburo members.

-Vladislav is known for his transformation into celebrities.
+By the way, Vladislav is known for his transformations into celebrities.
 Mamyshev’s first performance took place in the army.
 It was Marilyn Monroe’s image.

 In the 1990s Vladislav became one of the regular authors of XL Gallery.
 Occasionally he wrote articles and reviews.